Interference Effect of Beam Splitter Current in Iron-Pnictide Superconductors: Numerical Results

 \subsection{Variations of beam splitter current with respect to nesting vector q}

 Having discussed the effect of doping at electron and hole pocket on beam current, we move on to discuss how the current behaves for non-zero nesting vector for different sizes of the hole and electron pocket.
 A non-zero nesting vector imply that if the electron pocket is situated at $(0,0)$, the hole pocket is situated at $\bf{Q} + \bf{q}$ where $\bf{Q}=(\pi, \pi)$ and $\bf{q}$ is called nesting vector.
 We also note that for non-zero $\bf{q}$, magnetic ordering is present along with superconducting ordering.
 In Fig. \ref{mucnemuf1} upper panel we have taken electron and hole pocket to be of identical size i.e no doping and plotted current for representative value of $\bf{q}$.
 As can be seen, in this case also, the current varies in a non-linear fashion with respect to $\bf{q}$ at given values of $k_f\delta r$.
-In the lower panel we have plotted the current for hole doped system ( or electron doped system, the results is same) for various values of $\bf{q}$.
-This implies that in this case one pocket is bigger than the other.
+In the lower panel we have plotted the current for hole doped system for various values of $\bf{q}$ (for electron doped system, the results is identical).
+This implies a situation where one pocket is bigger than the other.
 In this case also the beam splitter current is non-linear with respect to $\bf{q}$.
-In both the cases though we observe that as the magnitude of nesting vector increases, the beam current decreases, there is an oscillation for intermediate values of nesting vector.
+However for both the cases we observe that as the magnitude of nesting vector increases, the beam current decreases and there is an oscillation for intermediate values of nesting vector.
 This oscillation arises due to same reason explained in previous section.